How it works

 3. In the event that a procedure based on physical meetings between the Mediator and the Parties is requested, the meetings will be held at the headquarters of the Conciliation Body Concordia et Ius srl closest to the Consumer's residence, or at another location jointly chosen by the Parties.

-4. The ADR procedure will begin within 30 days of the adhesion of the defendant Party, unless otherwise agreed between the Parties or justified organizational needs of the Service.
+4. The ADR procedure will begin within 30 days of the respondent Party's accession, unless otherwise agreed between the Parties or due to justified organizational needs of the Service.

-5. The Parties participate in the procedure personally or, for justified reasons, through their own representative equipped with all negotiating powers.
+5. The Parties participate in the procedure personally or, for justified reasons, through their own representative with full negotiating powers.

-6. The Parties have the right – but not the obligation – to be assisted by Lawyers, representatives of consumer or trade associations or other trusted persons.
+6. The Parties have the right – but not the obligation – to seek assistance from lawyers, representatives of consumer or trade associations, or other trusted persons.

-8. The procedure is fast and will last a maximum of 90 days from the receipt of the complete application file; this term, if necessary, in the case of particularly complex disputes, may be extended, only once, by a further 90 days; the Parties must be informed of this extension and of the new deadline for the conclusion of the procedure (art.
-141-quater, paragraph 3, letter e).
+8. The procedure is expeditious and will last a maximum of 90 days from receipt of the complete application file; this deadline, if necessary, in the case of particularly complex disputes, may be extended, once only, by an additional 90 days; the Parties must be informed of this extension and of the new deadline for completing the procedure (Article 141-quater, paragraph 3, letter e).

 9. The Mediator conducts the meeting without procedural formalities and may hear the Parties jointly and separately.

-10. In special cases, upon request of the Parties, the Secretariat may identify a Technical Consultant, following the indications provided by the Mediator, provided that all the Parties request it and undertake to equally support the related costs.
+10. In special cases, upon request of the Parties, the Secretariat may identify a Technical Consultant, following the indications provided by the Mediator, provided that all Parties request it and undertake to equally cover the related costs.

-11. The Conciliation Body Concordia et Ius srl has expert Mediators in Consumer matters in charge of resolving disputes who possess adequate and specific training requirements, in accordance with the provisions of the individual competent authorities (art.
-141-bis, paragraph 4, letter a), and respects the obligations of transparency, impartiality and fairness towards the parties to the proceedings and consumers in general, informing the Parties, through annual reports, about the methods of the procedure, the types of disputes, the rules governing the presentation of complaints, the criteria guiding the adoption of decisions, etc. (art.
-141 bis).
+11. The Conciliation Body Concordia et Ius srl has expert consumer mediators responsible for resolving disputes who possess adequate and specific training, in accordance with the provisions of the individual competent authorities (Article 141-bis, paragraph 4, letter a), and complies with the obligations of transparency, impartiality, and fairness towards the parties to the proceedings and consumers in general, informing the Parties, through annual reports, about the procedural methods, the types of disputes, the rules governing the submission of complaints, the criteria guiding the adoption of decisions, etc. (Article 141-bis).

-12. The quality of the procedure is guaranteed by compliance with the ADR legislation on Consumer matters contained in the Directive and by the monitoring activity on the activity of the registered Bodies carried out by the competent Authority: in particular, the registration of the Body in the list managed by the competent Authority provides the registered ADR bodies with a quality certification, so as to give them visibility at European level through inclusion on the ODR platform.
+12. The quality of the procedure is guaranteed by compliance with the ADR legislation on consumer matters contained in the Directive and by the monitoring of the activities of registered bodies carried out by the competent Authority.
+In particular, the registration of the Body in the list managed by the competent Authority provides registered ADR bodies with a quality certification, thus giving them visibility at the European level through inclusion on the ODR platform.

-13. The use of an ADR procedure does not affect the possibility for the Consumer and the Professional to appeal to the Judicial Authority (art.
-141, paragraph 10).
-Regardless of the outcome of the ADR procedure, the Consumer retains the fundamental right to appeal to the competent Judicial Authority (this is a fundamental right established by the European Convention on Human Rights).
+13. Recourse to an ADR procedure does not affect the Consumer's or Professional's right to appeal to the competent judicial authority (Article 141, paragraph 10).
+Regardless of the outcome of the ADR procedure, the Consumer retains the fundamental right to appeal to the competent judicial authority (this is a fundamental right established by the European Convention on Human Rights).

 Download the application